telefonicaid/iotagent-json/docs/usermanual.md

 -   `entity_name`: Entity Name
 -   `service`: device service (`Fiware-Service`)
 -   `subservice`: device subservice (`Fiware-ServicePath`)
--   `staticAttributes`: static attributes defined in the device or config group (flatted into context object).
+-  Static attributes defined in the device or config group (flatted into context object), by name.
--   `attribute`: attribute name and value involved in the command.
+-  The attribute involved in the command, by name.

 An example of JEXL context could be like: